What is Methadone?

 Methadone maintenance is a type of medication-assisted treatment that is commonly used in helping heroin addicts and other opioid abusers overcome these habits.
 When using methadone safely, this medication can be a very helpful addition to an addiction treatment program.

 Undergoing methadone maintenance treatment may be particularly beneficial for pregnant or breastfeeding women who are addicted to opioids.
-This medication has been found to help minimize withdrawal symptoms in both pregnant women and their unborn child.
+This medication has been found to help minimize withdrawal symptoms in both pregnant women and their unborn children.

-When taking methadone, women who are pregnant can overcome their addictions to other opioid drugs without potentially causing harm to their baby.
+When taking methadone, women who are pregnant can overcome their addictions to other opioid drugs without potentially causing harm to their babies.
 This can be a major relief for women who may have avoided treatment out of fear for their unborn child’s safety.

 Furthermore, methadone has been found to reduce the chances of a child developing neonatal abstinence syndrome (NAS), or infant withdrawal syndrome – something that can be common in children born to, or consume the breast milk of, women that are struggling with drug addiction.

 Of course, while methadone treatment can certainly be effectively used in treating heroin addiction and other forms of substance abuse, this is only done under extremely careful medical supervision and control due to the various dangers this medication may pose with its use.

 According to the Centers for Disease Control and Prevention (CDC), in 2020, over 16,000 deaths resulting from prescription abuse, including methadone abuse, occurred, equating to around 45 deaths per day.

 Unfortunately, because of its long-lasting nature, once tolerance is formed to methadone, addiction is not far behind.
 Once this happens, it will not take long before someone accidentally takes too much methadone; an effect that has a high potential for causing long-lasting damage.